Jett Williams: Sole rights

-In January 2006, the Tennessee Court of Appeals upheld a lower court ruling stating Hank Williams' heirs — son Randall Hank Williams (Hank Williams Jr.) and daughter Jett Williams, Hank Jr.'s half-sister — have the sole rights to sell his old recordings made for a Nashville radio station in the early 1950s.
+In January 2006, the Tennessee Court of Appeals upheld a lower court ruling stating Hank Williams's heirs—son Randall Hank Williams (Hank Williams Jr.) and daughter Jett Williams, Hank Jr.'s half-sister—have the sole rights to sell his old recordings made for a Nashville radio station in the early 1950s.
 The court rejected claims made by Polygram Records and Legacy Entertainment in releasing recordings Williams made for the Mother's Best Flour Show, a program that originally aired on WSM.
-The recordings, which Legacy Entertainment acquired in 1997, include live versions of Williams' hits and covers of other songs.
-Polygram contended Williams' contract with MGM Records, which Universal Music Nashville now owns since 1998, gave them rights to release the radio recordings.
+The recordings, which Legacy Entertainment acquired in 1997, include live versions of Williams's hits and covers of other songs.
+Polygram contended Williams's contract with MGM Records, which Universal Music Nashville now owns since 1998, gave them rights to release the radio recordings.
 In October 2008, a selection of the "Mother's Best" recordings was released by Time-Life as Hank Williams: The Unreleased Recordings.

 Jett Williams released a number of albums featuring her own songs, and toured with a version of the Drifting Cowboys to sing her father's songs.
 Her nephew Hank Williams III is an ardent critic of her, calling her an atrocious performer and saying that she should have written a book instead.